-Choose a speaker with a topic of informational, educational, motivational or entertainment value that will be of general interest to all club members.
+1. All members are expected to provide a speaker approximately every 14 months (based on a 60 member club).
+These speakers can cover a wide multitude of topics and members can even be their own speaker.
+Choose a speaker with a topic that is informational, educational, motivational or of entertainment value that will be of general interest to all Club members.

-Avoid political or religious topics.
-Rotary International is a non-political and non-religious organization.
-As a matter of policy, Rotary Clubs do not take positions on public questions including political or international issues.
+D. Avoid political or religious topics.
+Rotary International is a non-political and nonreligious organization.
+As a matter of policy, Rotary Clubs do not take positions on public question including political or international issues.

-Avoid political candidates during an election campaign.
-It’s OK to have a congressman, senator or other elected official speak to our club when the format is simply a report to constituents on congressional or legislative affairs.
+E. Avoid political candidates during their election year.
+It is ok to have a congressman, senator or other elected official speak to our Club when the format is simply a report to constituents on congressional or legislative affairs.

-Avoid product or service promotion.
-Advise company executives who are invited to speak to deal with issues that affect their industry and the community and how they cope with them.
-They should not use the Rotary podium to promote their products or services.
+G. Avoid product or service promotion.
+Advise speakers that they may speak on issue that affect their industry and the community and how they cope with them.
+They CANNOT use the Rotary podium to promote their services or products.

 H. Avoid controversial topics or volatile issues that could arouse anger and division among members.
 Refer to the Four-Way Test when considering speakers and topics.